InfuseAI/primehub-site/docs/quickstart/launch-project.md

 ## Spawning

+From Notebook tab, it shows the spawning progress.

 ![](assets/spawner_cancel_v33.png)

 Spawning can be cancelled by clicking `Cancel`.

 ## Notebook Logs

-Logs are retrieved from Notebook spawning to the end of Notebook.
-The logs can be viewed in `Logs` tab and be downloaded as a file *when Notebook is alive*.
+Logs are retrieved from Jupyter Pod since Notebook spawning to Notebook end.
+The logs can be viewed from `Logs` tab and be downloaded as a file *as long as Notebook is alive*.
 Once Notebook is terminated, logs are gone with it.
-In this case, we can only check logs which is cached by UI.
+In this case, we can only check latest logs cached by UI.

 ![](assets/spawner_log.png)

->If there is no spawning notebook, it shows `Error: cannot get log due to pods "jupyter-xxxx" not found` by default.
+>If there is no running notebook, it shows `Error: cannot get log due to pods "jupyter-xxxx" not found`.

 ## Stop